Christopher Lee: 1957–1976: Work with Hammer

-Lee returned to the role of Dracula in Hammer's Dracula: Prince of Darkness (1965).
+Lee returned to the role of Dracula in Hammer's Dracula: Prince of Darkness (1966).
 Lee's role has no lines; he merely hisses his way through the film.
-Stories vary as to the reason for this: Lee states he refused to speak the poor dialogue he was given, but the screenwriter Jimmy Sangster claims that the script did not contain any lines for the character.
+Stories vary as to the reason for this: Lee stated he refused to speak the poor dialogue he was given, but the screenwriter Jimmy Sangster said that the script did not contain any lines for the character.
 This film set the standard for most of the Dracula sequels in the sense that half the film's running time was spent on telling the story of Dracula's resurrection and the character's appearances were brief.
 Lee went on record to state that he was virtually "blackmailed" by Hammer into starring in the subsequent films; unable or unwilling to pay him his going rate, they would resort to reminding him of how many people he would put out of work if he did not take part: